Neenu1990/HakerRank_Solutions/README.md

 # HackerRank_Solutions
-This repository contain solutions to java problems in Hanker Rank website.
+This repository contain solutions to Python problems in Hanker Rank website.